I’m not a great fan of “Lobsta”; don’t hate it. But don’t love it. You could say that I ping pong regarding my like or dislike.

 The exception to the endless rehashing of old discussions was the Cap’n; Daddy.
 In this family, Daddy was always right.
 If Daddy wanted “Lobsta” everybody had “Lobsta.”
 It was the natural order of this small end of the coastal universe.

 This particular Sunday, Mommy announced that after dinner, we would plan our summer trip.
 I had been on a few of these already.
 Like Sunday dinner, the excursions were patterned and predictable.
-Sail out past Sequin Light, a race up the Sassanoa River to shoot the Hell Gates, then an evening pause downriver from Bath.
+Sail out past Sequin Light, sail up the Sassanoa River, shoot the Hell Gates, then an evening pause downriver from Bath.
 The next day there’d be a leisurely sail down to Popham.
 From Popham, it was out to Matinicus, Monhegan or some other location, and then home.
 That year I was determined to suggest an alternative destination.

 The family billed the trip as a sort of” go where we want to go, get there when we get there” event.
 We’d wind up at Monhegan eventually.
 Truthfully, it was a paced exercise in tides, ground made good, efficient sail use and pilotage.
 The Cap’n was a real Master Mariner.

-One of the few pictures I have left from that part of my life is one of me looking quite salty at the helm of Psyche, the beautiful thirty four foot ketch the Captain owned.
+One of the few contemporary pictures I have is one of me looking quite salty at the helm of Psyche, the beautiful thirty four foot ketch the Captain owned.
 It’s a lovely photo until you notice the snaking crooked wake behind me.
 So, while the Cap’n was trying to calculate ground made good, the crew, me, was not holding the course.
 Despite being “wet from birth” as a member of a seagoing family, I was a near-total loss as a sailor.
 The family planned to make a mariner, boat repairman and generally “useful” individual out of me.

 I was a study in frustration to the Cap’n.